Cleveland Car Accident Lawyer

 Do I need a car accident attorney?

 While technically you do not need an attorney to represent you in the aftermath of a car accident, it may be in your best interests to work with one.
 The insurance issues that arise in car accident cases are complex.
 Your insurance company will try to settle your claim quickly and cost-effectively, and you may end up with much less than your case is worth.
+Our car accident lawyers know the ins-and-outs of how to handle the insurance companies.

 How much does it cost to hire an attorney?